TOILmodular/GHOST_IN_THE_MACHINE/Panel Layout/Layout.md

 An alternative by building an HP-standard size panel can be found in the section "HP Standard Design" further below.

 ### Original Design
-Coordinates given in the table fit to the layout of components given in the PCBc in folder GerberFiles.
+Coordinates given in the table fit to the layout of components given in the PCBc in folder "GerberFiles".
 The layout is the same for both versions.

 Panel size: 200mm x 128.5mm